Albatrauz/supple-css/README.md

 Supple is derived by the ideas of many other developers:

+* [Andy Bell](https://hankchizljaw.com/) for his awesome ideas with CUBE CSS and numerous other front-end stuff.
-* [Harry Roberts](https://twitter.com/csswizardry) for his awesome ideas with ITCSS and numerous other CSS stuff.
+* [Harry Roberts](https://twitter.com/csswizardry) for his awesome work on ITCSS and other CSS stuff.
 * [Nicole Sullivan](https://twitter.com/stubbornella) for her work on OOCSS.
 * [Jonathan Snook](https://twitter.com/snookca) for his work on SMACSS.
 * [Nicolas Gallagher](https://twitter.com/necolas) for his work on numerous CSS things.